kdmayer/kdmayer.github.io/_pages/about.md

 I am an Engineering PhD student with Martin Fischer at Stanford University

-My research focuses on the decarbonization of the built environment and integrates work in computer vision, remote sensing, and geographical information systems.
+My research focuses on the decarbonization of the building and energy sector and integrates work in computer vision, remote sensing, and geographical information systems.

 Before coming to Stanford University, I earned a bachelor's and master's degree in industrial engineering from TU Berlin.